Responsibility for Maintenance: Student Central

 - demonstrated serological evidence of rubella antibodies.

-A Certificate of Immunization that shows the Student is in the process of completing the above stated requirements is also acceptable, if the Student has received at least one dose of live measles virus vaccine, has complied with the mumps and rubella requirements, and has an appointment to return to a Health Practitioner for the remainder of the Immunizations (in the case of measles, the appointment may not be scheduled more than 90 days since the administration of the first dose of measles virus vaccine).
+A Certificate of Immunization that shows the Student is in the process of completing the above stated requirements for Measles, Mumps, and Rubella is also acceptable, if the Student has received at least one dose of live measles virus vaccine, has complied with the mumps and rubella requirements, and has an appointment to return to a Health Practitioner for the remainder of the Immunizations (in the case of measles, the appointment may not be scheduled more than 90 days since the administration of the first dose of measles virus vaccine).

 Record Keeping and Reporting